 office oversees the state and federal programs that help migrant students and youth in our state meet high academic challenges by overcoming obstacles created by frequent moves, educational disruption, cultural and language differences, and health-related problems.

 The Washington State Migrant Education Program provides services to migrant children and their families.
 The program is federally funded as part of the Elementary and Secondary Education Act, Title I, Part C.

 TBIP and Title III provide funds to local education agencies to ensure equal educational opportunities for students whose primary language is other than English.

-The WA Proficiency Level Descriptors and English Language Proficiency Standards
+The new Proficiency Level Descriptors and English Language Proficiency Standards

 ELA Practices as well as explicit correspondences to the Common Core ELA and

 - Friday, Nov 14, 2014, Quarterly Update: Fri, Nov 14, 2014 9:00 AM - 12:00 PM PST

 - Thursday, Jan 29, 2015, Quarterly Update: Thu, Jan 29, 2015 9:00 AM - 12:00 PM PST

 - Friday, Apr 3, 2015, Grant Application Training: Fri, April 3, 2015 9:00 AM - 12:00 PM PDT